-If a student is absent, the parent/guardian should call the school and talk to the secretary (Jr-Sr High 549-3277 / Elementary 549-3518).
-Please call between 7:30AM and 8:30AM if possible with the reason for the absence.
-Any student not excused by a phone call on the day of the absence will be classified as unexcused.
+If a student is absent, a parent or guardian should call the appropriate school office between 7:30 a.m. and 8:30 a.m. to report the reason for the absence: Jr/Sr High School: 549-3277.
+Elementary School: 549-3518.
+If the school does not receive a phone call on the day of the absence, the absence will be marked unexcused.

-When/if a student misses more than NINE days in a semester, a doctor's note will be required to excuse any absences for illness after that.
-If a doctor's note is not presented upon return the absence will be considered unexcused and dealt with in the appropriate manner.
-For students who miss more than nine days in a semester, the principal may request a parent/student conference to develop an attendance contract with the student to establish a course of consequences for additional absences.

-Jr/Sr High students who know they will be missing school need to obtain a Pre-Determined Absence from the office, have their teachers sign it and return it to the office before they leave with a note and/or call from a parent.
-Failure to do so may result in the absence being unexcused.
-Assignments could be due upon returning to class.
-Jr/Sr High students need to have their planners signed by the office personnel before returning to class after an absence.
+If a student misses more than nine days in a semester, a doctor's note will be required to excuse any additional absences due to illness.
+Without a doctor's note, the absence will be considered unexcused.
+In these cases, the principal may request a conference with the student and parent to create an attendance contract outlining consequences for future absences.
+Jr/Sr High students who know in advance that they will be absent must complete a Pre-Determined Absence Form, available in the office.
+This form should be signed by all teachers and returned to the office before the absence, along with a parent note or call.
+Failure to complete this process may result in the absence being marked unexcused.
+Students should also be prepared to turn in assignments immediately upon their return.
+Additionally, after any absence, Jr/Sr High students must have their planners signed by office personnel before returning to class.

-For an excused absence, students have one school day for each day missed to make up their work.
-For students missing more than one day of school the same rule applies.
-Work must be turned in each day.
-This is the responsibility of the student.
+For excused absences, students are allowed one school day per day missed to complete make-up work.
+For multiple-day absences, work must be submitted daily, following the same rule.
+It is the student's responsibility to obtain and complete all missed assignments.

-Every excuse offered, even if by a parent/guardian, does not necessarily mean a student will be excused for the absence.
-The building principal or his/her designee will make the determination
+It's important to note that even if a parent or guardian provides a reason for the absence, it may not be considered excused.
+The final decision on whether an absence is excused will be made by the building principal or their designee.
 EXCUSED ABSENCES